About Tools of Travel

 Some posts cover everyday travel stuff, but other topics are more location specific.
 Questions like how much does an apartment cost for a month?
 What about local gyms?
 Is the lifestyle any good for me?
 And so on.

-I try not to take myself too seriously, so I’ve approached Tools of Travel with a casual, informal tone as if we just met around the swimming pool at a guesthouse.
+I also try not to take myself too seriously, so I’ve approached Tools of Travel with a casual, informal tone as if we just met around the swimming pool at a guesthouse.

 Information published on the blog if for you to read as if you’re my friend, although we probably haven’t met personally (if we have then thanks for reading!).
 I don’t know the specifics of your history, your age, your biases, marital status, education, so; therefore, I have made the following basic assumption on why you’ve dropped by: